-It has the regular, everyday options, such as crop, brightness and exposure. it also has more in-depth tools like Curves, Selective Hue/Saturation, Clarify and Tone.
+It has regular, everyday options, such as crop, brightness, and exposure. it also has more in-depth tools like Curves, Selective Hue/Saturation, Clarify and Tone.

-Filters can be created, used and futher edited to help with batch processing, makinga seemless and speedy workflow option.
+Filters can be created, used and further edited to help with batch processing, making a seamless and speedy workflow option.

 For all those photographers who look to creating black and white content, look no further.
 Your camera automatically captures in colour, so what to do when you want something a little more artistic?.